- Other Years

-A for profit or nonprofit-education partnership initiative, or an initiative undertaken by an educational institution that utilizes the ideals of design thinking.
-Examples include, but are not limited to: workshops, class projects, institutional programs, print and/or digital campaigns, education-driven exhibitions, online learning initiatives, toolkits, strategy documents, etc. Please note that this is a Professional category only.
+Projects that utilize the ideals of design thinking in the course of developing an educational initiative.
+Programs can be part of a formal educational institution, or come from corporate, non-profit or other stand alone organizations.
+Examples include, but are not limited to, workshops, class projects, institutional programs, print and/or digital campaigns, education-driven exhibitions, online learning initiatives, toolkits, strategy documents, etc. Please note that this is a Professional category only.

 Don't have an account?
 Join Now